klingo/ESO-LibShifterBox/README.md

         title = "",                                     -- the title/header of the list
         rowHeight = 32,                                 -- the height of an individual row/entry
-        rowTemplateName = "ShifterBoxEntryTemplate",    -- an individual XML (cirtual) control can be provided for the rows/entries emptyListText = GetString(LIBSHIFTERBOX_EMPTY)  -- the text to be displayed if there are no entries left in the list },
+        rowTemplateName = "ShifterBoxEntryTemplate",    -- an individual XML (cirtual) control can be provided for the rows/entries emptyListText = GetString(LIBSHIFTERBOX_EMPTY), -- the text to be displayed if there are no entries left in the list fontSize = 18,                                  -- size of the font },
     rightList = {               -- list-specific settings that apply to the RIGHT list title = "",                                     -- the title/header of the list
         rowHeight = 32,                                 -- the height of an individual row/entry
-        rowTemplateName = "ShifterBoxEntryTemplate",    -- an individual XML (cirtual) control can be provided for the rows/entries emptyListText = GetString(LIBSHIFTERBOX_EMPTY)  -- the text to be displayed if there are no entries left in the list }
+        rowTemplateName = "ShifterBoxEntryTemplate",    -- an individual XML (cirtual) control can be provided for the rows/entries emptyListText = GetString(LIBSHIFTERBOX_EMPTY), -- the text to be displayed if there are no entries left in the list fontSize = 18,                                  -- size of the font }
 }
 ```